 Read here a list of low gIycemic foods that are suitable for diabetics and those trying to lose belly fat specifically.
 I recommend you read this if you would like long term health and weight control.

 PRO’S AND CON’S OF AN UNRIPE BANANA

 - Their low resistant starch content makes them low GI, which is good for diabetics or anyone on a low sugar diet.

 - Probiotic bacteria – unripe banana’s contain a healthy bacterium that is very good for the colon.

 - Unripe banana’s help you to absorb other nutrients more effectively, especially calcium.

-- In conclusion to this, unless you have specific needs you should generally go for the medium ripened yellow banana, as it will have some of the nutritional benefits of both worlds.
+- In conclusion to this, unless you have specific needs you should generally go for the medium ripened yellow banana as You will get some of the nutritional benefits of both worlds.

 ARE BANANA’S GOOD FOR YOU – 10 LITTLE KNOWN FACTS

 1. INSTANT ENERGY